 Adventure Tourism in Tawang

 Gorichen Peak offers climbing opportunities to seasoned climbers.
-Novice trekkers can trek in the area surrounding the mountain.
+However, novice trekkers can trek in the area surrounding the mountain.
 The peak is one of the best tourist attractions of Tawang Tourism.
 Not just this, but it is also considered sacred by the Monpa tribe.
 They believe that this peak protects them from all evils.
-You can also get a glimpse of this magnificent peak while driving from Bomdila to Tawang.
+You can also glimpse this magnificent peak while driving from Bomdila to Tawang.
 You can also hike to Sela Pass to witness spectacular views of the Himalayas.
 It holds importance among the Buddhist community as it is believed the pass has 101 lakes around it.

 Tawang is one of the most popular places to visit in North East India and thus is well connected to other states and cities via air, rail, and road.
-Tourists usually first reach Guwahati in Assam and from there take a bus or a cab to reach Tawang.
-If you are travelling to Tawang by road, then you can easily get buses, taxis, and also shared taxis from Tezpur and Bomdila.
+Tourists usually first reach Guwahati in Assam and take a bus or a cab to reach Tawang.
+If you are traveling to Tawang by road, you can easily get buses, taxis, and shared taxis from Tezpur and Bomdila.

-The roads are rugged but the amazing views of the valleys will make this journey mesmerizing.
-To reach Tawang by rail, take a take to Naharlagun railway station and Guwahati railway station.
+The roads are rugged, but the fantastic views of the valleys will make this journey mesmerizing.
+To reach Tawang by rail, take it to Naharlagun railway station and Guwahati railway station.
 These are the closest ones to reach Tawang.
-By airways, Lokpriya Gopinath Bordoloi International Airport in Guwahati is the closest airport and is well-connected to major cities.
-After reaching here, you can get an overnight taxi to Tawang or you can also take a helicopter ride to Tawang from Guwahati.
+By airways, Lokpriya Gopinath Bordoloi International Airport in Guwahati is the nearest airport well-connected to major cities.
+After reaching here, you can get an overnight taxi to Tawang or take a helicopter ride to Tawang from Guwahati.

 There are no bus services available in Tawang.
-You can use shared maxi cabs (shared motor vehicles) to move around Tawang town.
+Instead, you can use shared maxi cabs (shared motor vehicles) to move around Tawang town.
 A group of people can also hire a maxi cab privately.
 You can always negotiate the rates.
-Car rental services can also be availed to visit popular attractions.
-Lastly, Tawang is an unexplored trekkers’ paradise with wonderful views of the Himalayas.
-So, there are many places located in proximity that can be covered on foot.
+Car rental services can also be availed to visit famous attractions.
+Lastly, Tawang is an unexplored trekkers’ paradise with beautiful views of the Himalayas.
+So, many places are located in proximity that can be covered on foot.
 Leisurely treks like Mukto - Lumla route and the Tawang Gompa - Ani Gompa are popular.

-Summer in Tawang starts in the month of March and lasts till June.
-During this time, the temperature remains between 5°C and 21°C and allows you to experience the true beauty of this place.
-Monsoon season in Tawang begins in July and ends in September.
-The temperature during this time Tawang experiences moderate rainfall.
-The winter season in Tawang is extremely cold and pleasant and the temperature hovers between - 11°C to 12°C. Therefore, of all the seasons, summer is the best time to visit Tawang.
+Summer in Tawang starts in March and lasts till June.
+During this time, the temperature remains between 5°C and 21°C, allowing you to experience this place's true beauty.
+The monsoon season in Tawang begins in July and ends in September.
+The temperature during this time, Tawang experiences moderate rainfall.
+The winter season in Tawang is freezing and pleasant, and the temperature hovers between - 11°C to 12°C. Therefore, summer is the best time to visit Tawang of all seasons.
 You can also attend festivals like Losar Festival, Moatsu, and Behdienkhlam Festival during your Tawang tour.

 Accommodation in Tawang

-From hotels to homestays, there are plenty of places to stay in Tawang.
-Being a popular destination to visit in North East India, a lot of accommodation options have developed over the years.
-You can get decent stay options at affordable rates with decent amenities and services.
-Coming to Tawang, you will never find any dearth of decent places to stay.
+There are plenty of places in Tawang, from hotels to homestays.
+Being a popular destination to visit in North East India, many accommodation options have developed over the years.
+You can get decent stay options at affordable rates with proper amenities and services.
+Coming to Tawang, you will never find any shortage of decent places to stay.
 Here are some of the best recommendations for accommodation in Tawang for a comfortable stay -

 - Hotel the Oak